goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 image: assets/blog_assets/demystifying_diffusion_models/temp_meme_img.webp
 ---

-Diffusion models like [Stable Diffusion](), [Flux](), [Dall-e]() etc are an enigma built upon multiple ideas and mathematical breakthroughs.
+Diffusion models like [Stable Diffusion](https://huggingface.co/stabilityai/stable-diffusion-3.5-large), [Flux](https://huggingface.co/black-forest-labs/FLUX.1-dev), [Dall-e](https://openai.com/index/dall-e-3/) etc are an enigma built upon multiple ideas and mathematical breakthroughs.
 So is the nature of it that most tutorials on the topic are extremely complicated or even when simplified talk a lot about it from a high level perspective.

 There is a missing bridge between the beautiful simplification and more low level complex idea.
 That is the gap I have tried to fix in this blog.

 - Starting with the simple **idea** behind diffusion models
+- A full section dedicated to the **maths** for the curious minds
 - Understanding each component and **coding** it out
-- And finally a full section dedicated to the **maths** for the curious minds

-Each section of the blog has been influenced by works by pioneering ML practioners and the link to their blog/video/article is linked in the very beginning of the respective section.
+Each section of the blog has been influenced by works by pioneering ML practitioners and the link to their blog/video/article is linked in the very beginning of the respective section.

 ## How this Blog is Structured

 First we talk about a very high level idea of diffusion models about how they work.
 In doing so we will be personifying each component of the whole pipeline.

 Once we have a general idea of the pipeline, We will dive into the ML side of those sections.
-After having a general idea of the ML, we will have the code for it.
-As it is substantially harder to keep the blog to readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function)
-Wherever I do not explicitly code a section out.

 Many sections of the diffusion model pipeline is mathematics heavy, hence I have added a completely different section for that.
-Which is included at the end.
+Which is included after we understand the ML components.
 You can understand how diffusion models work (if you believe in some assumptions without looking at the proof) along with the code, without the maths.
 But I will still recommend going through the Mathematical ideas behind it, because they are essential for developing further for diffusion model research.

+After Understanding everything, we will code it out.
+As it is substantially harder to keep the blog to readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function)
+Wherever I do not explicitly code a section out.

 Inference with Diffusion model deserves an entirely different blog of it's own, as I hope to finish this blog in a reasonable time.
 I have added links in the end ([Misc]()) to where you can further learn how to make the best diffusion model art and get better at it.